 In Stranger Visions artist Heather Dewey-Hagborg creates portrait sculptures from analyses of genetic material collected in public places.
 Working with the traces strangers unwittingly leave behind, Dewey-Hagborg calls attention to the impulse toward genetic determinism and the potential for a culture of biological surveillance.
-Designed as a critical project based on emerging science, the forecast of Stranger Visions has proved prescient.
+Designed as an exploratory project based on emerging science, the forecast of Stranger Visions has proved prescient.
 For an example of forensic phenotyping at work in forensics check out the company Identitas and read about their collaboration with the Toronto police.
 Also see Mark Shriver's research at Penn State on predicting faces from DNA.

 Stranger Visions, winner of a special mention at VIDA 15.0, has been exhibited locally and internationally at events and venues including: Saint Gaudens national historic site The New York Public Library, Ars Electronica, Eyebeam, Science Gallery Dublin, the 92Y Tribeca, Clocktower Gallery, Washington Project for the Arts, University of Technology Gallery in Sydney, among many others.

 I have given many public presentations about Stranger Visions on panels, and at conferences and festivals including: The Wilson Center for Public Policy, The Norwegian Biotechnology Advisory Board, The Broad Institute of Harvard and MIT, Genspace, The New School, The International Association of Privacy Professionals, and Eyeo.